aerospike/aerospike-graph/misc/distributed-bulkload-example/AWS/AWS-Bulkload.md

 3. Edit the Variables Script
-Now edit the `set_variables.sh` script and change values of the variables Neccesary variable changes are for:
+Now edit the `set_variables.sh` script and change values of the variables Necessary variable changes are for:
 ```properties
    name
    username